openstack-archive/searchlight/doc/source/searchlightapi.rst

       ...
     ]
   }

+Facet fields containing the 'nested' (boolean) attribute indicate that the field mapping type is either 'nested' or 'object'.
+This can influence how a field should be queried.
+In general 'object' types are queried as any other field; 'nested' types require some `additional complexity`_.

 It's also possible to request facets for a particular type by adding a ``type`` query parameter.
 For instance, a ``GET`` to